fcerbell/fcerbell.github.io/_posts/en/2022-05-28-HowtomanageRBACsecuritywithACLandRole.md

 # Prerequisites
 This contents assume that you already know what are Redis ACL.
 If you did you watch it previously, I recommend that you watch the [How to manage security, data-access and permissions with Redis ACL][RedisACLs] contents before this one.
 If you want to reproduce the following steps by yourself, you need to install *docker*, *curl* and *jq*.
 The commands are not purely POSIX shell compliant and need some *bash* extensions.

 ![8a37ebdcb286aa6ce72cc6da0b92a6e3.png](../{{ "/assets/posts/en/BlogVlogApprendreRedisAvecFrançois5minutes10HowtomanageRBACsecuritywithACLandRole/2a2fa48640b942fe9774a5134706509b.png" | relative_url }})

 # A security and compliance issue
 Redis is used in nearly every company in the world.
 The data access control is critical to ensure the data security and to respect the compliance rules such as GDPR.
 Each incoming connection needs to be authenticated and potentially granted permissions on available databases, commands and data.

 Lets imagine that you have three databases :
-- an orders database to store orders and order lines ;
+- an *orders* database to store orders and order lines ;
-- a products database to store the product catalog and the product availability in stocks ;
+- a *products* database to store the product catalog and the product availability in stocks ;
-- a messaging database used as a message bus to communicate between all microservices with PubSub.
+- a *messaging* database used as a message bus to communicate between all microservices with Redis PubSub.

-Lets imagine that you have two microservices :
+Two microservices :
-- One microservice to manage orders in the orders database, with two endpoints : *orders-update* to create and update orders, and *orders-invoice* to generate invoices.
+- One microservice to manage orders in the *orders* database, with two endpoints : *orders-update* to create and update orders (read-write), and *orders-invoice* to generate invoices (read-only), they also need a read-write and read-only access to the messaging database.
 - The other microservice to manage the product catalog with two endpoints, *products-update* to update products and *products-stocks* to check a product availability.
+They also need a read-write and a read-only access to the messaging database.

 There are also people :
 - one administrator, *Angélina* who should not access the data